 Why do they put rules to slow you down?

 "The problem isn't the speed, it's the circuits.
-It's easier to reduce performance than to retrofit an old racetrack.
-However, for every ten engineers who study to slow down, there are at least a hundred who try to make us go faster".
+It's easier to reduce performance than to adapt an old racetrack.
+However, for every ten engineers who are studying to slow us down, there are at least a hundred who try to make us go faster".

 Another ovation.
 Michael Schumacher overwhelmed Juan Pablo Montoya in popularity, who won the Indy 500 in 2000.
 In the Canadian Grand Prix the Colombian was disqualified (he did not respect the red light in the pit lane).

-"I was wrong, but the judges were incorrect.
-It was an exaggerated punishment".
+"I was wrong, but the judges were unfair.
+It was an excessive punishment".

 McLaren is disappointed with its results.
 But the Colombian pilot defends himself, saying:

 In the meantime, a new revolution is born in Formula 1.
 It is proposed by the FIA, with a series of rules that should come into force from 2008.
 Rules that serve to reduce costs and give single-seaters a more human, less technological face.
 The most important change is represented by the gearbox: from 2008 it will again be completely manual, with the clutch pedal.
 Some components of the transmission system must be the same for all teams and will be supplied directly by the FIA, like the electronic control unit.
 A revolution for the tyres as well: there will be only one supplier (we can bid farewell to the battle between Michelin and Bridgestone) and in the event of a dry track, slicks, those without grooves, will once again be allowed.
 In addition, the elimination of all the aerodynamic appendages is foreseen and the general load should undergo a further cut of 90% compared to today.
 Also new for the engines: they will have to be 8-cylinder (something already imposed since 2006), but whoever wants to can run with the 10-cylinder, but with power limitations.
 One team will be able to sell a complete car (or individual parts) to another.
-It could therefore happen to see a Ferrari, naturally colored in a different way, racing with the Minardi insignia.
-The FIA will present its definitive plan by Monday 1st August 2005.
-For these changes to come into effect from 2008, they must be approved by the FIA World Council and by the General Assembly at the end of October.
-Otherwise they risk slipping to 2009.
+It could therefore happen to see a Ferrari, naturally coloured differently, racing with the Minardi insignia.
+The FIA will present its definitive plan by Monday, August 1, 2005.
+For these changes to come into effect in 2008, they must be approved by the FIA World Council and by the General Assembly at the end of October.
+Otherwise, they risk being postponed to 2009.
 All this while Formula 1 lands in Indianapolis, the temple of speed.
 Where Jarno Trulli plays the American.
-The Italian driver will start from pole position in the United States Grand Prix, a race which is uncertain and troubled due to problems with the Michelin tires reported after the bad accident on Friday 17 June 2005 involving Ralf Schumacher, unscathed, but forced as a precaution to leave his seat to test driver Rìcardo Zonta, 29, a Brazilian of Italian origins, who last raced last year in Sao Paulo.
+The Italian driver will start from pole position in the United States Grand Prix, a race which is uncertain and troubled due to problems with the Michelin tyres reported after the bad accident on Friday, June 17, 2005, involving Ralf Schumacher, unscathed, but forced as a precaution to leave his seat to test driver Ricardo Zonta, 29, a Brazilian of Italian origins, who last raced last year in Sao Paulo.
 Trulli, author of a perfect lap, gives Toyota, right in the States, the first start in front of everyone.
-Jarno pushes to the max (maximum speed at 342 km/h) without fears for the grip of the Michelin tyres.
+Jarno pushes to the max (maximum speed of 342 km/h) without fears for the grip of the Michelin tyres.
 The Italian gets the third pole of his career, the previous two both with Renault last year.

-Only Kimi Raikkonen, the last to go onto the track, tries to snatch first place from the Italian driver.
-But even the Finn is forced to abandon dreams of glory, even if for 0.069 seconds.
-The Finn, however, manages to keep Fernando Alonso behind him, with whom a close challenge for the title is underway.
+Only Kimi Räikkönen, the last to go on the track, tried to snatch first place from the Italian driver.
+But even the Finn was forced to abandon dreams of glory, even if for 0.069 seconds.
+The Finn, however, managed to keep Fernando Alonso behind him, with whom a close challenge for the title is underway.
 The Spaniard is only sixth in the grid, preceded by Jenson Button, Giancarlo Fisichella and Michael Schumacher.
-Ferrari confirms some progress compared to the majority of the qualifiers carried out so far with the German fifth and Barrichello seventh.
+Ferrari confirms some progress compared to the majority of the qualifying sessions carried out so far with the German fifth and Barrichello seventh.
 The differences between the two are probably also determined by different strategies for the race.
-The F2005s benefit from a more accurate tuning and also an updated version of the engine with a few more HP.
+The F2005s benefit from a more accurate set-up and also an updated version of the engine with a few more HP.
 Says Michael Schumacher, who was sleeping peacefully in the pits half an hour before qualifying:

-"I'm happy with my performance, and above all I'm confident with the data we gathered on the first day of practice.
+"I'm happy with my performance, and above all, I'm confident with the data we gathered on the first day of practice.
 We can maintain a good race pace, we have no worries about the tyres.
-All in all I also like to start from fifth position, because fourth is on the dirty side of the track.
-Our tactic should be valid, because we have a good load of petrol on board, we are heavier than in Montreal and the F2005 seems to respond well to all the settings.
+All in all, I also like to start from fifth position, because the fourth is on the dirty side of the track.
+Our strategy should be valid because we have a good load of petrol on board, we are heavier than in Montreal and the F2005 seems to respond well to all the settings.
 We aim for the podium, but we also hope for something better, because we improve in the race".

 Rubens Barrichello is even surprised by his result:

-"We make progress.
-I really didn't expect to go so fast.
-The time gap compared to other races has narrowed even further, even if there is still a difference between us and our rivals on the fastest lap".
+"We made progress.
+I really didn't expect to be going so fast.
+The time gap compared to other races has narrowed even further, even if there is still a difference between us and our rivals over the single lap".

 Among the most awaited protagonists, Juan Pablo Montoya was missing at the top, only managing P11.
-However, taking into account the courage and aggressiveness always shown by the Colombian, one can think of a comeback possibility.
+However, taking into account the courage and aggressiveness always shown by the Colombian, one can think of the possibility of a comeback.
 In theory, the race could launch Ferrari towards its first success of the season.
-In two days of testing Michael Schumacher and Rubens Barrichello, as the drivers themselves say, didn't have the slightest problem and lapped regularly on times very close to those set by the McLaren and Renault drivers, who however remain the most favored cars.
+In two days of testing Michael Schumacher and Rubens Barrichello, as the drivers themselves say, did not have the slightest problem and lapped regularly on times very close to those set by the McLaren and Renault drivers, who however remain the most favoured cars.

-"Our tires are not safe and cannot be used in this race".
+"Our tyres are not safe and cannot be used in this race".

-However, the men from Michelin showed up at the Indianapolis Speedway on Saturday morning to serve this unfortunate news to their seven customers, that is, all the teams that count except Ferrari.
+However, the men from Michelin showed up at the Indianapolis Speedway on Saturday morning to announce this unfortunate news to their seven customers, that is, all the teams that count except Ferrari.

-"We didn't understand why the Toyota's left rear tire exploded during Friday free practice.
+"We didn't understand why the Toyota's left rear tyre exploded during Friday's free practice.
 We can't guarantee it won't happen again".

-It was Ralf Schumacher's turn to experience the consistency of the walls on the side of the track: a frightening blow, as he tackled the fastest corner in the World Championship with the accelerator fully open, on the verge of 300 km/h.
+It was Ralf Schumacher's turn to experience the consistency of the walls on the side of the track: a frightening crash, as he tackled the fastest corner in the World Championship with the accelerator fully open, on the verge of 300 km/h.
 An accident similar to the one that last year caused him to fracture two vertebrae during the race.
-In the emergency room, doctors diagnosed whiplash and banned the German driver from competing.
-The Williams pilot will follow the Grand Prix on television, assuming it is played.
-The question is addressed at the end of the qualifications.
+In the emergency room, doctors diagnosed him with whiplash and banned the German driver from competing.
+The Williams driver will follow the Grand Prix on television, assuming it is shown.
+The question is addressed at the end of qualifying.
 Michelin tries an extreme manoeuvre:

-"We asked the Federation to use new tires that we will deliver from our factory in Clermont Ferrand.
-They are the same employees in Spain, we trust them".
+"We asked the Federation to use new tyres that we will deliver from our factory in Clermont Ferrand.
+They are the same that we used in Spain, we trust them".

 But Charlie Whiting, FIA technical manager and race director, unofficially replies: